Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-02.md

 ## Profesional Best Practices

-This class you will work on improving the code base you've developed in the previous classes.
+This class you will work on improving the codebase you've developed in the previous classes.

 ## Learning Objectives

 1. Apply best practices by linting
 1. Define code quality
-1. Identify techincal debt
+1. Identify technical debt

 ## Technical Debt